-We also anticipate that our operating expenses will increase substantially in the foreseeable future as we continue to expand our operations domestically and internationally, enhance our product offerings, broaden our Pinner and advertiser base, expand our marketing channels, hire additional employees and develop our technology.
+We also anticipate that our operating expenses will increase substantially in the foreseeable future if we continue to expand our operations domestically and internationally, enhance our product offerings, broaden our Pinner and advertiser base, expand our marketing channels, hire additional employees and develop our technology.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
 We may encounter unforeseen expenses, operating delays or other unknown factors that may result in losses in future periods.
-In addition, as of December 31, 2018, we had approximately \$731.1 million of long-term contractual commitments that are not cancelable.
-In March 2019 we also entered into a lease for office space to be constructed near our current headquarters campus for which we will be subject to total non-cancelable minimum lease payments of approximately \$420.0 million beginning in 2022 if certain contingencies are met.
-There were no other material changes to our noncancelable contractual commitments since December 31, 2018.
-These noncancelable commitments limit our ability to reduce our operating expenses in the future.
+We have significant unrecognized share-based compensation expense, which we expect to recognize over the next several years.
+For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Notes to Financial Statements" In addition, we have entered into certain non-cancelable commitments that limit our ability to reduce our cost and expenses in the future.
+For more information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Notes to Financial Statements".
 Any failure to increase our revenue as we implement initiatives to grow our business could prevent us from achieving or maintaining profitability on either a quarterly or annual basis.